Bee Fencing Project

 In 2019, Butterfly Pavilion expanded our Bee Fencing Project to Tanzania.
 Butterfly Pavilion experts traveled to Lamadi, Tanzania, near Serengeti National Park, to donate beekeeping equipment, build hives, and train community members in beekeeping.

-In 2021, we began planning with the Tanzanian Elephant Foundation to expand our Bees for Elephants Program to communities outside of Nyerere National Park in southern Tanzania and Mkomazi National Park in northern Tanzania.
-In 2022, we built a 0.55-kilometer beehive fence in Kisiwani, Tanzania to protect crop fields from elephants entering the community from Mkomazi National Park.
-The hives were occupied by wild honey bee colonies only three hours into hanging them!
+Between 2021 and 2024, we began planning with the Tanzanian Elephant Foundation to expand our Bees for Elephants Program to communities outside of Nyerere National Park in southern Tanzania and Mkomazi National Park in northern Tanzania.
+In 2022, we started a 4.5-kilometer beehive fence in Kisiwani, Tanzania to protect crop fields from elephants entering the community from Mkomazi National Park.
+Wild honeybee colonies occupied the hives within only just hours of hanging them!
 We also added new hives to a beehive fence in Kisemo and pulled honey frames from a beehive fence in Kisaki.
 We supported beekeeping training in these three communities and donated beekeeping equipment to Kisiwani so that they can safely manage their fence and hives.
-We look forward to expanding the fence in Kisiwani so that it will eventually be a 4-kilometer barrier to elephants trying to enter the community.

 Photos by Rich Reading